 Please don’t be afraid of these films.
 Pick one to watch and give this different film style a chance.
 Don’t simply dismiss these films as being old, outdated, or weird when you have never actually watched one.

 If you don’t try these films, then not only will you miss out on some stunning visuals, powerful stories and memorable characters, but you’ll also miss out on some truly remarkable actors.
 People like Lon Chaney Sr, Douglas Fairbanks Sr, Lillian Gish, Louise Brooks, Ruan Lingyu, Rudolph Valentino, Buster Keaton, Clara Bow and so many others.
-You’ll also miss out on directors like F.W Murnau, Charles Chaplin, Fritz Lang, Buster Keaton, Cecil B. De Mille.
+You’ll also miss out on directors like F.W Murnau, Charles Chaplin, Oscar Micheaux, Fritz Lang, Buster Keaton, Cecil B. De Mille.